 identification of seasonal threats

-assisting with drench selection (i.e. if barbers pole worm dominant, can use closantel or organophosphate)
+assisting with drench selection (i.e. if barbers pole worm dominant, option to use closantel or naphthalophos)

 confirmation of the worm types surviving a drench.